 If there is only one ADD power on your prescription for bifocals, this means that the same ADD power is used for both eyes.
 If there is no ADD power given, leave this section blank when ordering.

 A Prism correction is used to treat muscular imbalance or other conditions, and the numbers are usually left blank on the prescription.
 Sometimes, if the basic prescription is followed by a small number with a superscript (1^) it indicates prism correction.
 There may be more than one set of prism numbers for each eye.

 Note on entering your prescription info: It’s very important to pay close attention to the plus and minus sign, as this will greatly affect the lens.
-If there is anything on the prescription you are not familiar with, please call our Customer Service and we will be happy to assist you.
+If there is anything on the prescription you are not familiar with, please call or e-mail our Customer Service and we will be happy to assist you.

 Also very important: When choosing frames for bifocal or progressive lenses, you must have a lens height of at least 28mm.
 It is for this reason that our site blocks sizes smaller than 28mm so you can’t make a mistake.